NigoraFayzullaeva/NigoraFayzullaeva/README.md

-I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+I'm a Full-Stack Developer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup).

 <br>